boscoh/popjs/readme.md

 # PopJs - Population Dynamics Modeling

-PopJS is a javascript engine to develop population dynamics models purely in the front-end.
+PopJS is a javascript engine to develop population dynamics index purely in the front-end.

-Population dynamics models use calculus in simple differential equations to model a wide variety of population behavior, from explosive growth, equilibrium, cycles and catastrophic collapse.
+Population dynamics index use calculus in simple differential equations to model a wide variety of population behavior, from explosive growth, equilibrium, cycles and catastrophic collapse.